KelvinJC/vmbloggr/README.md

 The system consists of an NGINX web server to handle HTTP requests from a client browser.
 It in turn forwards these requests to the Django application server through an intermediary Gunicorn web server gateway interface.
 The persistence layer is a Postgres database.
 This handles data query requests from the application server.

+The gateway interface and application server reside within the same Docker container while the database and web server rest in separate Docker containers.
+Since all services share a single Docker Compose configuration file, they share the same network within a host OS.

 ![](zdoc_images/api_architecture.png)